LearnersGuild/curriculum-app/modules/Terminal-Basics/exercises/Customizing-Your-Shell.md

 # => /Desktop/work_folder/
 ```

-[Follow this article](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions) to learn about declaring aliases in BASH and add a few to your `.bashrc`.
+[Read this article](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions) to learn about declaring aliases in BASH and add a few to your `.bashrc`.

 ## Customizing Your Prompt